In the pursuit of optimizing care for diabetic macular edema (DME), the PALADIN study (NCT02424019), a nonrandomized, open-label,

 The PALADIN study observed improvement in best-corrected visual acuity (BCVA) following the administration of the 0.19 mg FAc implant.
 Over the 36 months post FAc, there was a statistically significant mean improvement of 4.5 letters compared to baseline (P = .0253).
 This contrasts with the 6.4-letter decline in visual acuity recorded during the preceding 36 months,2 suggesting that the FAc implant may play a beneficial role in enhancing vision, likely by addressing the known undertreatment with anti-VEGF injections seen in real-world practice.
 Randomized clinical trials have shown a positive correlation between the number of anti-VEGF injections and visual gains.
 However, in real-world observational studies, patients received fewer injections, correlating with notably smaller visual improvements.3 Indeed, during the 36 months before the implant in this study, 75% of eyes received 5 or fewer yearly treatments.

-The study sheds light on the treatment burden associated with DME by examining the frequency of interventions.
+The study highlights the treatment burden associated with DME by examining the frequency of interventions.
 In the 36 months leading up to FAc treatment, the eyes received a mean of 3.5 yearly treatments.
 With the introduction of the FAc implant, there was a notable reduction in the mean number of yearly supplemental treatments to 1.7 (P < .001).
 Additionally, 68% of eyes required 2 or fewer supplementary interventions annually post FAc, and at the end of the 36-month study, 25% of the eyes remained completely free of any additional treatment.4 This decline in treatment frequency indicates a potential reduction in the overall treatment burden for DME patients over a 3-year period.

 Eyes that received supplemental treatments post FAc exhibited a higher incidence of intraocular pressure (IOP)–related events, underscoring the importance of continual monitoring and management of IOP.
 It is reassuring that the IOP events in PALADIN were similar to other postapproval studies and numerically lower than in the phase 3 FAME study (NCT01304706), likely due to the prior steroid challenge that is required by the label.1